borgchrist1/Linkify/README.md

 And the design is not done.
 ## How to setup
 You need mamp or php7 and sql installed to setup.
+The sql file is in the db folder.
 License MIT